 As of the date of this Circular, no directors self-identify1 as persons with disabilities, Aboriginal peoples nor members of visible minorities.
-The percentage of women on the Board (50%), is significantly higher than is characteristic on the boards of most Canadian public issuers.
-The security regulatory authorities in their 2022 study, based on a review of 625 non-venture Canadian issuers, stated that women now hold 24% of board seats which, while an increase over the previous year, is significantly lower than our Board's representation.
+The percentage of women on the Board (50%) (57% of nominees standing for election), is significantly higher than is characteristic on the boards of most Canadian public issuers.
+Based on a review of data provided by 602 TSX-listed issuers with fiscal years ending between December 31, 2022 and March 31, 2023, the securities regulatory authorities, stated that women now hold 27% of board seats which, while an increase over the previous year, is significantly lower than our Board's representation.